m3y54m/FPGA-ASIC-Roadmap/README.md

 #### Industry Standards

 Familiarity with relevant industry standards can be important, especially in fields like telecommunications or automotive.

+## Contribution

+If you are an expert or experienced individual in the field of FPGA and ASIC design, I kindly request for comments and suggestions on this roadmap.

+**What topics should be included in the FPGA / ASIC design roadmap?**

+**What are the best resources you know to learn each topic in the roadmap?**

+Feel free to [open an issue](https://github.com/m3y54m/FPGA-ASIC-Roadmap/issues) or [make a pull request](https://github.com/m3y54m/FPGA-ASIC-Roadmap/pulls) and express your ideas.

+The first step to building a roadmap is to gather information, categorize it under different titles, and determine the importance of each title.
+So I started [a discussion about the roadmap](https://www.reddit.com/r/FPGA/comments/15g64oj/fpga_asic_design_roadmap/?utm_source=share&utm_medium=web2x&context=3) on Reddit.

 ## Acknowledgement

 Special thanks to [u/No_Delivery_1049](https://www.reddit.com/user/No_Delivery_1049/) the reddit user who made this [comment](https://www.reddit.com/r/FPGA/comments/15g64oj/comment/juir34n/?utm_source=share&utm_medium=web2x&context=3) that served as the base of this roadmap.